 In 2018 Republican women only make up:

-Data from a fact sheet from the Center for American Women in Politics at Rutgers University (CAWP)
+Source: Center for American Women in Politics at Rutgers University (CAWP).
+Updated January 2019.

 Women serve as mayors in 20 of the 100 largest cities, according to the Center for American Women in Politics at Rutgers University.